-PREREQUISITES AND PLACEMENT IN THE CURRICULUM: Students must have completed their M3 Core Clerkship in Medicine and Surgery.
+PREREQUISITES AND PLACEMENT IN THE CURRICULUM: Students must have completed their M3 Core Clerkships.
 Students interested in an orthopedic career are recommended to take the four-week elective early in their 4th year.
 This is important for letters of recommendations and increased exposure to faculty and staff.
 Opportunities to be involved in research projects are encouraged by the faculty.

 Program Number: ELEC 640